 Reflective Parenting Course Schedule

-The course consists of the following 3 workshops offered at bi-weekly intervals - commencing on 12th November 2019.
-You may choose to attend the course on a Tuesday or a Saturday.
-All workshops will be held in a warm comfortable environment in Dragonfly Place, London SE4.
-There are good transport links and Brockley Station is only a 2 min walking distance.
+The course consists of the following 3 workshops offered at bi-weekly intervals.
+All workshops will be held in a modern comfortable environment in Dragonfly Place, London SE4.
+There are good transport links with Brockley Station within a few minutes walking distance.
 There is also parking available in nearby roads.
 Light refreshments will be provided on each day.
-Email us or call Cemaliye on: 07947533611 to reserve/book your place.
+Email or call Cemaliye on: 07947533611 to reserve/book your place.

 • What does positive communication mean?